Affinage

 Open questions at the time

-• No endogenous substrate was identified
+• No physiological substrate identified at this stage

 2. 2015 High